rokambol/galaxy-invasion/README.md

 For Security reason and database corruptions prevention all details for database configuration are move to Config.py file which is remove from Github branches also
 SQL inject prevention are in use.

-To run the code locally:

-Clone the [Github](https://github.com/rokambol/Minute-a-lot-game) and run it in your own editor.
-Install the depencies from the requirements file using the command pip install -r requirements.txt.

 Have fun!